EHB-MCT/wdm-LucaLattuca/Report.md

 ## shortcomings

-There's some issues with the way that data is structured, as well as how the game processes the data. alot more data could have been gathered on the game, but it's complexity made it difficult to analyse and troubleshoot everything.
+There's some issues with the way that data is structured, as well as how the game processes the data.
+A lot more data could have been gathered on the game, but it's complexity made it difficult to analyse and troubleshoot the code.
+As the project grew in complecity, so did the data it managed.

+Besides gathering data, less time was spent on the styling and design of the application.
+This makes it hard for users to enjoy the game.

+## what did i learn

+while most of the project was coded with the help of Artificial Intelligence, i learned how to develop a mobile application using React native and expo Go.
+Besides front-end development, i learned alot about what it takes to create an extensive backend for an application that uses alot of data.
+I learned more about code structures, conventions, networking, data flow...